What should you major in?

 What about math?

-Few medical schools require calculus, but most recommend one semester of calculus and/or a semester of statistics.
+Few medical schools require calculus, but many recommend one semester of calculus.
+A semester of statistics is now required for the Medical College Admission Test.
 Others require or recommend 1-2 semesters of college mathematics.
 A list of schools that specifically require calculus is available from the pre-medical advisor.

 Are there core requirements?

 Yes.
 The liberal arts core requirements at Calvin are designed to provide an educational foundation from a Christian perspective.
+Introductory psychology (Psychology 151) and sociology (Sociology 151) are now required for the MCAT.
 Not fulfilling core will result in a graduation delay.